sulemankm/budget_report/README.md

 There are two ways you can tell `budget-report` which transactions to include while computing budget report:

 a.
 Using budget name tags in your beancount ledger, and specifying the same tag at `budget-report` command line, or
 b.
-Giving start date as command line argument.
+Giving start and/or end date(s) as command line argument.

 #### 3.2.1  Using Budget Tags

 Tags can be used in your beancount ledger to specify transactions to include in a particular budget report.
-The easiest way to use beancount `pushtag` and `poptag` directive as below.
+The easiest way is to use beancount `pushtag` and `poptag` directive as below.
 However, individullay tagging each transaction with a tag should also work.

     pushtag #Budget-Dec21 ; or any tag you want to use to name your budget!